Yamagata-style potato stew

 Imoni is a dish made with pork seasoned with miso.
 Miyagi Prefecture is also famous for its Sendai miso.
 It is also called "tonjiru-style imoni" because it is similar to tonjiru

-However, in the inland areas of Yamagata Prefecture, the ingredients are also taro and vegetables, but
+However, in the inland areas of Yamagata Prefecture, while the ingredients are the same

-"beef is used and it is seasoned with soy sauce" and eaten as imoni!
+—taro and vegetables—they eat a version of imoni that uses beef and is seasoned with soy sauce!
 Because it uses beef and soy sauce, it is also called "sukiyaki-style imoni."

-It's strange how different the seasonings are, even within the same Tohoku region!
+It's surprising how the seasonings differ even within the same Tohoku region!

-Looking more closely, we find that in the Shonai Plain area of Yamagata Prefecture, which is known as a rice-producing region, a "tonjiru-style imoni" (potato soup-style stew) is popular, just like in Miyagi and Iwate.
+Looking into it further, it turns out that in the Shonai Plain area of Yamagata Prefecture, known for its rice production, a "pork soup-style imoni" is popular, similar to what's found in Miyagi and Iwate prefectures.

 Why are there differences even within Yamagata Prefecture?